Health Mart: History

 In 2013, Health Mart was recognized by Drug Store News as the nation's largest independent pharmacy franchise and one of the fastest growing drug store networks of any kind with more than 3,100 member stores.
+By 2015, Health Mart launched its 4,000th store.
+In 2016, it entered into a generics sourcing partnership with Walmart.

-In 2018, J.D.
+In April 2018, Health Mart Atlas was launched as a joint venture between McKesson AccessHealth and American Pharmacy Cooperative, Inc. to support its stores as a pharmacy services administrative organization.
+Atlas immediately became the largest PSAO in the industry.
+That year, J.D.
 Power gave Health Mart the second-highest score in its rankings of brick-and-mortar chain drugstores.